ryanguill/emit/README.md

 __listeners (required string eventName)__

 Gets an array of all of the listeners.
-Each item in the array is a structure with the keys: listner (function), async (boolean), and once (boolean);
+Each item in the array is a structure with the keys: listener (function), async (boolean), and once (boolean);

 __emit (required string eventName, [optional arguments struct])__

 Fires an event of the given type.
 Remember that events are case sensitive by default.
 Event name is the only required argument, you can optionally pass a struct of arguments to be passed to the listener by name.
 Remember that you cannot depend on positional arguments in listeners.
-The special argument __eventName will always be passed to the listeners.
+The special argument ```__eventName``` will always be passed to the listeners.
 You can override this in the arguments struct if you know what you are doing.
 You can also provide the eventName argument as an array of event names to fire multiple events with the same argument collection.

 __dispatch (required string eventName, [optional arguments struct])__